IfThenERROR/autoedit/README.txt

 make -j4
 make install
 cd $HOME
-rm -R ~/sources/Comskip
+rm -R --interactive=never ~/sources/Comskip

 Install Filebot (OPTIONAL)
 (renames video files to meet the Kodi standards and move files to your library folder)
 8) Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and download the Java SDK „Linux ARM 32 Hard Float ABI“ (YES, ARM 32 even if you are on an RPi 3!)
-Copy it somewhere to your Pi's home folder, in the following I assume you placed it under ~/sources/jdk
+Take note of the Version no. which you'll need later.
+In this example it is 8u131 Copy it somewhere to your Pi's home folder (using Samba, FTP, it doesn't matter).
+In the following I assume you placed it under ~/sources/jdk mkdir ~/sources/jdk cd ~/sources/jdk tar -zxf jdk-8u131-linux-arm32-vfp-hflt.tar.gz mkdir /opt/jre

-??? sudo apt-get install oracle-java8-jdk ???

-mkdir ~/sources/jdk
-cd ~/sources/jdk
-tar -zxf jdk-8u131-linux-arm32-vfp-hflt.tar.gz
-mkdir /opt/jre
-9) We are only interested in the runtime environment JRE, so we're only installing this and dump the rest mv ~/sources/jdk/jdk1.8_131/jre /opt/jre sudo update-alternatives --install /usr/bin/java java /opt/jre/bin/java 100 rm -R ~/sources/jdk
+9) We are only interested in the runtime environment JRE, so we're only installing this and dump the rest.
+Note that the directory contains the version no. You have to adjust this with the one you wrote down. mv ~/sources/jdk/jdk1.8.0_131/jre /opt sudo update-alternatives --install /usr/bin/java java /opt/jre/bin/java 100 rm -R --interactive=never ~/sources/jdk
 10) Download Filebot
 mkdir ~/sources/filebot
 cd ~/sources/filebot
 wget https://downloads.sourceforge.net/project/filebot/filebot/FileBot_4.7.9/filebot_4.7.9_armhf.deb
-sudo dpkg -i ~/sources/filebot/filebot.deb rm -R ~/sources/filebot
+sudo dpkg -i ~/sources/filebot/filebot_4.7.9_armhf.deb cd ~
+rm -R --interactive=never ~/sources/filebot

 Install Autoedit